Adrien-Dorise/DragonflAI/docs/submodule_howto.md

 # How to work with submodules
 Packages imported from other Gitlab repositories are called submodules.
 They correspond to a reference to a specific commit.
-In this project, `libergo-eyetracker` is a submodule containing the Python package `camerasensor`.

 To install a repository containing one or multiple submodules: